antonycc/owl-to-java/README.md

 }
 ```

-Generating Java sources with settings tuned for this POJO library using a Gradle Task called "regenerate"
+Generating Java sources with settings tuned for this POJO library using a Gradle Task called "regenerate":
 ```kotlin
 buildscript {
     repositories {